kdaigne/ModLab/readme.md

 - Toolbox: Image Processing Toolbox
 - Toolbox: Statistics and Machine Learning Toolbox

 An older version of MATLAB may work, but some features will be inaccessible, leading to errors.
 To start the GUI, double-click on ModLab.lnk (the shortcut in the main folder).
 If it does not work (e.g. for macOS), double-click on \Functions\Management\main.mlapp.
+To transfer data to a remote server, see user guide.

 # Structure